top of page

 How do I get started with wild swimming?

-You can check out great places to swim outdoors, including outdoor swimming pools, with the Outdoor Nation Activity Finder - you can use the search filter to find places that provide instructors and coaching.
+You can check out great places to swim, including beaches, rivers, lakes and outdoor swimming pools, with the Outdoor Nation Activity Finder - you can even use our search filter to find places that provide instructors and coaching.

 What are the risks of wild swimming?